NickStefan/ReadThereMind/README.md

 * Twitter npm module
 * Sentiment npm module
 * Bluebird promises
-* SQLite3 db for geocoding geo-less tweets
-* MongoDB for app persistance
+* MongoDB for app persistance and manual geocoding

 Server asynchronously and recursively queries Twitter API without paging.
 Most tweets on twitter are not geocoded, and I therefore needed to geocode them manually.
-Manual geocoding was done by querying a SQLite db created from a tsv of geonames.org.
+I loaded mongodb with geo data from the geonames.org tsv.
+The db is then queried with a regex match in order to geocode location-less tweets.

 ### Front End
 * d3.js